Koffi Olomide: Political activity

+Koffi's involvement in political events dates back to 1992, when he performed at the Palais du bord de mer in Gabon at the invitation of President Omar Bongo Ondimba and later participated in campaign-related performances for Denis Sassou Nguesso in the Republic of the Congo.
+In October 2017, he toured Liberia to back former footballer George Weah in the Liberian general election.
 In 2020, Koffi expressed his interest in becoming the chief of staff for Congolese president Félix Tshisekedi after Vital Kamerhe's legal issues.
 In July 2021, he became an executive member of the Alliance des Forces Démocratiques du Congo (AFDC), a political party led by the president of the Senate, Modeste Bahati Lukwebo.

 On 9 February 2022, Tshisekedi appointed Koffi as a cultural ambassador of the nation with a diplomatic passport, making him the third Congolese solo musical artist to receive this honor, after Maître Gim and Dadju.
 Koffi was tasked with representing Congolese culture beyond its borders.
 On 24 February, Catherine Kathungu Furaha, the Minister of Culture, Arts, and Heritage, met with Koffi to discuss the ministry's plan and strategy to promote Congolese culture through his ambassadorship title.

 In March 2024, Koffi announced his candidacy in the senatorial elections in the Sud-Ubangi constituency, which were scheduled to take place on 21 April 2024.
 However, on 29 April, he withdrew from the race, citing fraudulent processes and not wanting to participate in what he called a "sham vote".
+On 19 October 2025, he was seen at a campaign rally in support of presidential candidate Alassane Ouattara at the Félix Houphouët-Boigny Stadium in Abidjan, an appearance that followed his controversial public endorsement of Ouattara.
+In November 2025, the AFDC appointed Koffi, alongside Werrason, Félix Wazekwa, and Pastor Jules Kyembwa Walumona, as National Councillors, a leadership role within the party responsible for advising on strategic and policy matters.
+In December 2025, he was invited to Conakry by President Mamady Doumbouya as part of the latter's presidential campaign activities.

 Legacy

 Koffi is one of the most popular African musicians of all time.
 He has helped boost the careers of numerous up-and-coming artists, some of whom originally played in his Quartier Latin ensemble and later went solo, such as Fele Mudogo, Sam Tshintu, Suzuki Luzubu 4x4, Soleil Wanga, Bouro Mpela, Fally Ipupa, Montana Kamenga, and Ferré Gola.
+Fellow Congolese-French musician Maître Gims has praised Koffi as the "greatest African artist of all time", while Hiro has referred to him as the "most authentic Congolese artist".